fogoplayer/space-bridge/docs/signature.md

 spacebridge(...modules: string[]): (req, res, next) => void
 ```

 Express middleware that generates an API signature for your methods.
+It creates a unique URL for each method, based on the name.
+It also generates a GET endpoint with a mapping of URLs to function names.
+Under the hood, SpaceBridge is making POST requests to these endpoints to call these methods and a GET request to get diagnostic information (such as typical response time) about the endpoint, and a PUT request to provide diagnostic information (such as the response time for that client).

 #### Parameters
 Each argument is a string of a module to import.
 Using the `define` method in those modules registers them with SpaceBridge and allows them to create an API.